lemoinef/Loan-Default-Prediction/README.md

 ## Data

-The dataset used in this project is included as `LoanStats3a.csv` and `RejectStatsA.csv`.
+The dataset used in this project is included as `LoanStats3a.csv`.
 This dataset is provided by Lending Club.